Crafter Level ; Crafting Proficiency Rank ; Crafting Feat

 Tools You have an appropriate set of tools and, in many cases, a workshop; Crafting Materials You must supply raw materials worth

 I update a lot of data from all the Rulebooks and adventure books.
 I'm developing new features each week.
 You can collaborate and make suggestions in our Discord Server where we plan and iron out all the webtools.
 You can access to the Discord Server once you become a Patron.
-My work updating all data and adding new features to this webtool is only possible to the patronizing actions of this people:
+My work updating all data and adding new features to this webtool is only possible to the generous actions of this people:

 Visit my patreon webpage and be aware of all the stuff I'm working on.